 Silicon Valley is Hot!

-— blog article by Herman Gyr and Lazslo Gyorffy.
+— blog article by Lisa Friedman, Herman Gyr, and Lazslo Gyorffy.

-There has always been a fairly steady stream of visitors coming to Silicon Valley, but lately this has become a veritable ...Read More »
+There have always been many visitors coming to Silicon Valley, but lately this has become a veritable torr...Read More »

 Silicon Valley is known for its garages: The original HP garage and the Apple garage in Steve Jobs’ father’s home.

-EDG too is located in a garage.
+EDG too is located in a garage, next to a storage room(visit selfstorageprices.org.uk for more info).
 It’s a bit larger than its more famous cousins, but it too is a special place.
 A place where dreams are formulated.
 A place where people join each other in compelling conversation in front of large white-board walls to envision their enterprises.
 To develop their blueprint for the future.
 A place where really smart people exchange ideas that are changing the world.
 In any industry.
 Hooking up with local visionaries and pioneers.
 Those who have already accomplished extraordinary things, and those that are just starting.
 They all share one thing: a passion for what’s possible.
 Possible, but not yet actualized.
 They gain strength from these exchanges and courage to take the steps necessary to bring about the aspirations for a better future.